Frequently Asked Questions

 Any registered user can add a game via the Add Game page.
 Games are fetched from IGDB: you search by title and platform, then confirm the correct result.
 Duplicate detection is automatic — if the game is already in the database for that platform, it won't be added again.

 Each registered user can cast one UP or DOWN vote per report.
 Voting the same direction again removes your vote (toggle).
 Votes directly affect the report's relevance score: more upvotes increase the score, downvotes lower it.
-Casting a vote also triggers an automatic recalculation of all report scores for that game and updates the game's best compatibility and emulator statistics accordingly.
+Casting a vote also triggers an automatic recalculation of all report scores for that game and updates the game's compatibility snapshot plus emulator and platform statistics accordingly.

 Presets are saved hardware and software configurations (OS, emulator, emulator version, device, CPU, GPU, RAM, etc.) that you can apply to new reports in one click, saving you from entering the same information repeatedly.
 You can create, edit, and delete presets from your Settings page under the Presets tab.

 Yes.
 You can edit or delete any report you submitted by navigating to the report's detail page.
-Editing a report triggers an automatic recalculation of the game's compatibility data and emulator statistics.
+Editing a report triggers an automatic recalculation of the game's compatibility data plus emulator and platform statistics.

 EmuRank currently supports reports for the following platforms: